holidayextras/culture/testing-standard.md

 ## 1.2 Good Test Folders
-When addind new tests to projects, test files should sit in a folder hierarchy that mimics the hierarchy fo the source code.
+When adding new tests to projects, test files should sit in a folder hierarchy that mimics the hierarchy fo the source code.
 The test files themselves should be named similarly to the source files, but with `test` at the beginning of the file name.
 For example, if we have a source file `src/views/checkoutView.js` we should have a test file `test/unit/views/checkoutView.js` or similar.
 This makes finding tests an easy and logical process.

 The location of the tests directory may differ between existing projects, but for new projects tests should be located in a `test` directory at the root of the project.
 On existing projects we should work towards having this `test` directory in the root of the project.